-Painting furniture breathes new life into older pieces, or you can customize a piece to complement your decorating style.
-The best technique for applying the paint depends on what type of furniture you are painting and the look and finish you are trying to achieve.
+Painting furniture breathes new life into older pieces or lets you customize a piece to complement your decorating style.
+The best technique for applying the paint depends on what type of furniture you are painting and what kind of look and finish you are trying to achieve.

 For a quick facelift on a chair, bench, stool or end table, spray paint is an excellent option.
 However, you can run into trouble when using spray paint on larger furniture.
 Even coverage becomes difficult when going back and forth over large surfaces with a spray can, resulting in a splotchy finish.
-Kate Riley, also known as Centsational Girl, offers two remedies for this problem:
+There are two general remedies for this problem:

 Always apply spray paint in thin, even coats to avoid drips.
-It's also important to test the nozzle in an inconspicuous area of the furniture; a bad nozzle spatters the paint, ruining the finish.
-Start with small furniture and move on to bigger pieces as your technique improves.
+It's also important to test the nozzle first in an inconspicuous area of the furniture; a bad nozzle spatters the paint, ruining the finish.
+Start with small furniture, and move on to bigger pieces as your technique improves.

-Although it is more time-consuming, painting furniture by hand with a brush and foam roller can also result in a beautiful finish.
+Although it is more time-consuming, painting furniture by hand with a brush and foam roller results in a beautiful finish.
 Advantages of hand-painting furniture include:

-- Less toxic – latex paint can be applied indoors with minimal fumes; whereas, spray paint must be applied outdoors or in a well-ventilated area while wearing a respirator mask
+- Less toxic – latex paint can be applied indoors with minimal fumes, whereas spray paint must be applied outdoors or in a well-ventilated area while you wear a respirator mask.

 The key to getting a good finish with hand-painting is to use a high-quality angled brush and apply thin, even coats of paint.
 Use a foam roller with rounded edges to fill in large, flat areas faster – the rounded edges help prevent roller marks.
 Use the angled brush to paint detailed molding or grooves and to touch up any drips that occur with the roller.